-Role of the Compensation Committee: The Compensation Committee oversees our compensation and benefit programs and sets the policies that govern compensation of our executives and other employees.
-As part of its role in approving executives' compensation, the Compensation Committee annually:
+Role of the Compensation Committee: The Compensation Committee oversees our compensation and benefit programs, approves executives' compensation, and sets the policies that govern compensation of our executives and other employees.
+The Compensation Committee annually:

-- Reviews and makes changes as appropriate to the peer group used to benchmark competitive compensation levels for our executives; - Reviews the report from its compensation consultant as described below in the section titled "Role of External Compensation Consultant"; - Reviews and approves design elements of executive compensation for market competitiveness and alignment with Company goals; - Sets performance goals for our annual and long-term incentive compensation programs; - Reviews the Board's assessment of the individual performance of the CEO during the fiscal year and determines any adjustments to the CEO's base salary, annual incentive bonus, and equity awards based on this assessment, its review of peer company data, and its review of its compensation consultant's report; and - Reviews the CEO's assessment of the individual performance of each executive during the fiscal year and approves any adjustments to base salary, annual incentive bonus, and equity awards based on this assessment, its review of peer company data, and its review of its compensation consultant's report.
+- Reviews and makes changes as appropriate to the peer group used to benchmark competitive compensation levels for our executives; - Reviews the report from its compensation consultant as described below in the section titled "Role of External Compensation Consultant;" - Reviews and approves design elements of executive compensation for market competitiveness and alignment with Company goals; - Reviews stockholder dilution and burn rate in making equity compensation decisions; - Sets performance goals for our annual and long-term incentive compensation programs; - Reviews the Board's assessment of the individual performance of the CEO during the year and determines any adjustments to the CEO's base salary, annual incentive bonus, and equity awards based on this assessment, its review of peer group data, its review of a tally sheet, which details the entire compensation and benefits package and earnings potential from unvested equity awards, for the CEO and its review of its compensation consultant's report; - Reviews the comprehensive risk assessment of the Company's incentive plans and arrangements; - Reviews the CEO's assessment of the individual performance of each executive during the year and approves any adjustments to base salary, annual incentive bonus, and equity awards based on this assessment, its review of peer group data, its review of tally sheets for the executives and its review of its compensation consultant's report; - Reviews the competitiveness of our executives' base salaries, annual incentive bonus targets and long-term incentive compensation targets (element by element and in aggregate) by comparing our program to a peer group of publicly-traded, technology companies that we view as representative of our competitors for executive talent; and - Examines the compensation data of our peer group and also reviews broader survey data for technology companies that are comparable to us in industry and financial metrics.

-Role of Management: The CEO annually reviews the performance of each executive, other than the CEO (whose performance is reviewed by the Board), and makes recommendations to the Compensation Committee for base salary adjustments, annual incentive bonuses and equity awards based on this assessment.
+Role of Management: The CEO annually reviews the peer group market data, comparable industry survey data, the tally sheet data provided by the external compensation consultant, and the performance of each executive and makes recommendations to the Compensation Committee for base salary adjustments, annual incentive bonuses and equity awards.

 Role of External Compensation Consultant: The Compensation Committee has engaged FW Cook as its independent consultant to assist it in evaluating and analyzing the Company's executive compensation program.
-FW Cook also reviews compensation design recommendations by the Company's management and provides recommendations to the Compensation Committee on the impact of those recommendations.
-FW Cook also reviews the CEO's compensation program's design and makes recommendations to the Committee if it believes changes to the CEO's compensation would be appropriate.
 FW Cook provides the following services to the Compensation Committee: